SigmaRelief/SOLIDWORKS-Export-to-Mesh/README.md

 # SOLIDWORKS-Export-to-Mesh

 This is a simple SOLIDWORKS macro to export files to the .3MF format and update the body names within the file.
-By default, SOLIDWORKS assigns random names to the bodies saved within these files and it becomes confusing when imported into slicers like Slic3r, PrusaSlicer, or [SuperSlicer](https://github.com/supermerill/SuperSlicer/releases) (highly recommended) that display body names as opposed to file names.
+By default, SOLIDWORKS assigns random names to the bodies saved within these files and it becomes confusing when imported into some FDM slicers like Slic3r, PrusaSlicer, or [SuperSlicer](https://github.com/supermerill/SuperSlicer/releases) (highly recommended) that display body names as opposed to file names.
 This macro automatically sets body names to the file name and applies sequential numbers for multi-body files.

 Additional functionality from my other SW macros has crept into this and there are provisions to to export all configurations in a single click, change the file name, export location, and ability to save preferences from within the GUI.